Tsdevendra1/InstructTakeHomeTask/README.md

 I tried to structure the project in a way that I would for a production application.
 I completed all the tasks apart from the one for rate limiting, but this was just because I wasn't sure if you were fine with using a library for that or whether you wanted me to implement it myself.
 I've tried to outline my decisions in the code itself.
 I also made some assumptions like only support the english language for the scraping service.
+Commit history also isn't as clean as I would like but I tried to make it as clear as possible.

 Features implemented:
 - Basic authentication